Fractal-Learning/website-and-cms/README.md

 ```

 This command will check for any migrations that have not yet been run and try to run them and it will keep a record of migrations that have been run in the database.

+##### Troubleshooting

+- If you accidentally run dev migrations in prod, Vercel will fail on deployment so you may need to run the following in NeonDB before deploying:
+- `DELETE FROM payload_migrations WHERE batch = -1;`
+  - Note: You shouldn't be hitting prod db for dev anyway

 ### Docker